deecarneiro/HealthyMe/README.md

 # HealthyMe
-A simple CRUD for health professionals and their patients in Ionic Framework.
+HealthyMe is an app to connect health professionals with their patients.
+It helps those professionals to a